 One of the things I learned the hard way in my cybersecurity career is that people and relationships matter.
-When I started this journey a little more than twenty years ago, I thought that being technically sound and having unique solutions to problems was the path to success, both in delivering on my objectives at the time and for career growth.
+When I started this journey more than twenty years ago, I thought that being technically sound and having unique solutions to problems was the path to success, both in delivering on my objectives at the time and for career growth.

 To some extent, this was true.
 Having a good technical grounding in cybersecurity, developing creative solutions to complex problems, and demonstrating that I could execute was important.
-And while these skillsets helped build trust and credibility, I realized that they weren’t enough if I wanted to advance in my career.
+And while these skillsets helped build trust and credibility, I realized they weren’t enough if I wanted to advance my career.

-As my responsibilities became more complicated and the expectations on me grew, I realized that without the people aspect of the equation, my creative technical solutions didn’t matter.
+As my responsibilities became more complicated and my expectations grew, I realized that without the people aspect of the equation, my creative technical solutions didn’t matter.
 This epiphany was equally enlightening and painful.
 Until that point in my career, I relied solely on my technical skills; it took a lot of emotional investment and constructive (and sometimes non-constructive) feedback from those around me to realize that people and relationships matter.

 Like the rest of my career journeys, this one isn’t complete.
 I still occasionally fall back into my comfort zone, and sometimes the relationship-building part gets a little difficult for me.
 Now though, I consider my awareness of the opportunity and my continued focus on growing this part of my skillset a win.